 The Automatic Exchange of Information specifically relating to Financial Accounts held by individuals, corporations, partnerships, trusts, etc. is governed by the FATCA and CRS regimes.

-The exchange of information under FATCA and CRS is typically achieved by requiring local country Financial Institutions (as defined), to provide information on in-scope account holders, to their local country tax authority (however this process can differ across countries).
-The local country tax authority in turn exchanges information on such account holders with the tax authorities in each relevant foreign jurisdiction provided that that foreign jurisdiction has signed up to the applicable AEOI regime.
+The exchange of information under FATCA and CRS is typically achieved by requiring local country Financial Institutions (as defined) to provide information on in-scope Account Holders to their local country tax authority (however this process can differ across countries).
+The local country tax authority in turn exchanges information on such Account Holders with the tax authorities in each relevant foreign jurisdiction, provided that the foreign jurisdiction has signed up to the applicable FATCA/CRS regime.

-The Common Reporting Standard (“CRS”) is effectively a global version of FATCA introduced by the OECD which will require Financial Institutions to report information on accounts held by tax residents of reportable jurisdictions and certain entities controlled by such tax residents.
-To date, more than 100 jurisdictions have either signed up to the CRS or publically announced their intention to implement the CRS.
-Therefore the scope of reporting under the CRS will be much more significant than under FATCA.
+The Common Reporting Standard (“CRS”) is effectively a global version of FATCA introduced by the OECD which requires Financial Institutions to report information on accounts held by tax residents of Reportable Jurisdictions and certain entities controlled by such tax residents.
+To date, more than 100 jurisdictions have either signed up to CRS or publicly announced their intention to implement CRS.
+Therefore, the scope of reporting under CRS will be much more significant than under FATCA.

 Similar to FATCA, domestic Irish legislation was introduced to implement CRS, such that Irish tax resident entities and Irish branches of foreign entities need to determine whether or not they are classified as Reporting Irish Financial Institutions under the Irish CRS provisions with registration and reporting obligations.
 Unlike FATCA, CRS will be a pure reporting regime with no withholding tax.
 However, local penalties can be applied for non-compliance.

 If you have any related queries, please contact Kevin Cohen of our Financial Services team.
 We'd be delighted to hear from you.